 By Suhaib Ahsan

 Workplace exhaustion is also known as ‘Job or occupational burnout’ is a particular type of work-related stress.
 It is a state where a person is burdened with different tasks more than his strength.
 Consequently, it fully drains the physical and emotional stability of a person.
 In this article, we will see how occupational burnout can affect and some ways to counter it.

 That is to say, workplace exhaustion can cause a variety of mental and physical health problems.
 Thus, people who are struggling with it may find themselves at high risk of workplace exhaustion.
 If such stress is left unaddressed, consequently will make an individual challenging to cope with the demands of life.

-Causes of workplace exhaustion
+Causes of occupational burnout

 By feeling exhausted, you begin to feel less capable of work and start to hate your job.
 However, these five leading causes can lead to workplace exhaustion.